dpilipov/TTtoSStt_Final/README.md

 python TTselectionNewCRmvaIDdR.py -s StoAA1800x100 -y 16 --HT 900 -v JMR_down
 '''

-Clearly this is quite time consumign to do locally, and it's best to run on condor.
+Clearly this is quite time consuming to do locally, and it's best to run on condor.
 However prior to running on condor it is a very good idea to first do a test run localy for a small MC signal sample to ensure you have everything properly in place!

 Take a look at the required condor steps in https://github.com/ammitra/TopHBoostedAllHad.
-To apply the steps described there you will need
+Follow the general instructions there, but the call you want to make for pair production is the following:
+'''
+python CondorHelper.py -r condor/run_selectiondRVR_TT18.sh -a condor/selection_args_MC_18.txt -i "TTClassdRVR18.py TTselectionNewCRmvaIDdRVR18.py helpers.py"
+'''
+You can take a look at the condor directory here to see what condor/run_selectiondRVR_TT18.sh does and what you must pass to it in condor/selection_args_MC_18.txt, for example.
+This should give you a good idea as to what you need to do.

 ## 8. Gathering Cutflow Information
-To get information on yields after all important cuts, run `python cutflowSummary.py`.
+To get information on yields after all important cuts, run `python TTcutflowSummarydR.py`.
 If you pass the optional `--selection` flag, then the script will calculate the yields after the selection criteria as well.
 One can also calculate the signal efficiencies for select signals by adding calling `printEfficiencies()` in the main function. **(TODO: implement this option via flag arg)**

-The number of events are recorded after each of the following cuts:

-Snapshot phase:
-* `NPROC`: Initial number of processed events
-* `NFLAGS`: Cut on MET filters
-* `NJETS`: Cut on `nFatJets > 2`
-* `NJETID`: Cut on tight `Jet_jetId`
-* `NPT`: Cut on lead/sublead pT
-* `NKIN`: Cut on all other kinematic variables

-Selection phase:
-* `nTop_CR/SR`: Top cut in CR/SR
-* `higgsF/L/P_CR/SR`: Higgs cut in fail/loose/pass regions in CR/SR
+In addition to the cutflow variables for jets there are also cutflow variables for photons.
+You can cator your cut choices based on what your final state entails.

 ## Kinematic distributions
 After having run snapshots, run `python dijet_nano/get_all.py` to populate the directory with the snapshot locations.
 Then, run `python THdistributions.py -y <year>` to generate kinematic distribution histograms in the `rootfiles/` directory.
 To plot, just run `python kinDistPlotter.py -y <year>`. **NOTE:** the plotting script only works with python3 since it uses fancy matplotlib things instead of ROOT.